Modernizing a Legacy ASP.NET 3.5 App to React + .NET 10

 The React Frontend

 For the frontend, I chose React 19 with Vite 7 and TypeScript 5.9.
-We built on top of MUI 7 with our custom component library called WFace, which provides accessible enterprise UI components with built-in accessibility compliance.
+We built on top of MUI 7 with our custom component library called WFace, which provides government-themed UI components with built-in accessibility compliance.

 State management was a deliberate choice: Zustand for global client state, TanStack React Query for server state, and React Context for theme and localization.
 No Redux — I have seen too many enterprise React apps drown in Redux boilerplate.